joepalm4/fall_carnival/README.md

 # Event Signup Roster Generator

+A Python tool to generate volunteer and booth schedules for a fall carnival.
-This Python project generates a volunteer roster for an event with multiple booths and shifts.
-It reads volunteer signup data from CSV files and assigns volunteers to booths based on their availability while ensuring fair shift distribution.
+It reads volunteer signup data from CSV files, assigns volunteers to booths based on availability, and ensures fair shift distribution.

 ---